pentandra/lifepreserver/content/blog/getting-ready-for-ngs.markdown

 ![Booth Layout](/images/booth.png){: .mod .aside .static }

-So we had the idea to use chairs set up in the form of a pentagon in the center of the booth.
+So we had the idea to set up chairs in the form of a pentagon, an important shape in our logo and in [our description of the research process](/research/process/).
 We found some really fun bright-red corner chairs that look a bit like the arrow tips of our logo.
 People can come and talk in comfort.
-We will have a bookcase of interesting books about research and other topics that you can peruse at your pleasure.
+We will have a bookcase of interesting books about research and other topics that people can peruse at their pleasure.
 We want our booth to be a place where people can come for inspiration, rejuvenation, or to just take a break from their research labors.
+We're also planning on hosting some small group discussions during the conference.

-We hope that people will want to get involved, and that this won't be a complete flop.
-Our success depends on people like you.
-We can't do what we hope to accomplish without your help.
+We hope that people will want to get involved, and that our out-of-the-box booth ideas won't be a complete flop.
+Our success depends on people.
+We can't do what we hope to accomplish without people willing to come and share their ideas.

-We're Open.
-Come on in and get involved!

 <figure class="mod">
   <figcaption><p>Our chairs have arrived!</p></figcaption>